 For the ladies, the Adrenaline ASR 14 weighs in at 10 ounces.
 For the men, it weighs a solid 13 ounces.
 Trail running shoes

 in general are not lightweight.
 And while these are by no means the heaviest trail running shoes out there, they weigh a good bit.
-The Adrenaline ASR 14s are lighter than there predecessor and thankfully, the responsive outsole and midsole do make it feel even lighter.
+The Adrenaline ASR 14s are lighter than there predecessor and thankfully, the responsive outsole and midsole does make it feel even lighter.
 But if you are looking for a nimble, lightweight

 trail running shoe, this probably isn't what you are looking for.
 If you are looking for a solid, sturdy, responsive shoe that can handle a variety of terrain, the weight won't be a problem.

 When I saw the words "water repellant" I immediately thought that breathability would suffer.
 But not so!
 Luckily, the DWR treated upper did not take away from the breathability of the shoe.
-Don't be expecting tons of air flow, but there was enough air flow that my feet
+Don't be expecting tons of airflow, but there was enough airflow that my feet

 didn't get overheated.
-The upper provides a solid layer of protection, a good amount of breathability and nice barrier if you have to go through a puddle or get caught out in the rain.
+The upper provides a solid layer of protection, a good amount of breathability and a nice barrier if you have to go through a puddle or get caught out in the rain.
 Kudos to Brooks for finding a good combo of water resistance and breathability.